Skip to content

 $$\mathrm{1 + r = \frac{MVE + CFout}{MVB + CFin} \qquad \text{(Eq 1)}}$$

-where MVE = the market value of the asset at the end of the holding period, MVB is the market value at the beginning of the holding period.
-Because the HP are continuous, this is the same value as the MVE of the previous holding period.
-CFin is the incoming cash flow, and CFout is the outgoing cashflow in that period.
+where MVE = the market value of the asset at the end of the holding period, MVB is the market value at the beginning of the holding period (which is the same value as the MVE of the previous holding period).
+CFin is the incoming cash flow, and CFout is the outgoing cash flow in that period.

-where $r_t$ is the return rate from holding period t.
+where n is the number of holding periods and rt is the return rate for holding period t.

 Figure 1.
-Portfolio with 2 BUY-transactions and 3 holding periods.
+Portfolio with 1 Deposit and 1 Withdrawal (Removal) transaction and thus 3 holding periods.

 TTWROR at portfolio level